momostafa18/Verification-of-Computational-Storage-Architecture-using-UVM/README.md

   Computation Storage architectures, allow the host to do this in one command

-    •	send one commend with address 1 to read OP1, address 2 to read OP2, operation (add/sub/..etc), write address to store results.
+    •	Send one commend with address 1 to read OP1, address 2 to read OP2, operation (add/sub/..etc), write address to store results.
     •	The DUT internally will handle the whole operation.
     Design Architecture